Ella-Hoeppner/Quoot/README.md

   * map? function
   * as_op case
 * add a case to as_op for symbols that treats them like accessors in hashmaps, similar to clojure's keywords, e.g. `('hello {'hello 1})` would work like clojure's `(:hello {:hello 1})`
-* `local-env` and `with-env` functions
+* `local-env`, `namespace-env`, `update-namespace-env`, and `with-env` operators
+  * `local-env` no args, returns hashmap of the local environment
+  * `namespace-env` no args, returns the top-level environment of the namespace
+  * `update-namespace-env` one argument, a fn that takes the current namespace environment and returns a new one
-  * `local-env` takes no args and just returns hashmap of the local environment, while `with-env` accepts a hashmap and a body and makes everything in the hashmap available as bindings in the body
+  * `with-env` accepts a hashmap and a body and makes everything in the hashmap available as bindings in the body
-    * I guess `with-env` is just `let`, except it can accept non-literals...
-      * actually maybe `let` just shouldn't be restricted to literals?
 * fork imbl
   * impl Hash on Hashmap
 * 2-argument case for `eval`, taking a hashmap as an environment